-Intuitively, savvy educators know any skill achievement or learning progress, though gratifying, is very perishable.
-Especially in a high-stakes environment like aviation, deep learning, with consistency and reinforcement is essential.
-The impatient “got it and move on” attitude does not serve us well for enduring success and safety.
-We know from recent neurological research that “over-learning” more deeply embeds skills into our preconscious so these skills are available in times of stress and cognitive unavailability (panic).
-The implications for all learning are many, but for LOC-I deep practice prevents the “startle response” often central in these tragic accidents.
+Savvy educators know intuitively that any learning progress, though gratifying, is very perishable.
+Especially in a high-stakes environment like aviation, deep learning, with consistency and reinforcement is essential for retention.
+The impatient “quick rating” courses do not serve us well for enduring success and safety.
+We know now from recent neurological research that “over-learning” more deeply embeds skills into our preconscious so these skills are available in times of stress and cognitive unavailability (panic).
+The implications for all learning are many, but for LOC-I incidents, deep practice prevents the “startle response” often central in these tragic accidents.
 Recent deep practice at the edges of the flight envelope is essential to stay safe as aviators.

 The first system can be considered fast thinking.
 It is thinking done almost automatically or instinctively.- The second system is slow thinking.It involves thinking that is more complex and more mentally draining.
 It takes concentration and agency of the person to process the thoughts